Why SandePly Works for Many Projects

 What Is Sandeply?

-Probably should have led with this section, honestly—sandeply (sanded plywood) is among the most popular choices in construction and woodworking.
+Probably should have led with this part honestly—sandeply (sanded plywood) is among the most popular choices in construction and woodworking.
 Both faces are sanded smooth for a finished appearance.

 Characteristics